stackbit-projects/magical-iron-e6244/content/pages/index.md

       - title: '75% - New York, New York'
         content: >
           Exclusive invites-only TipsyTiger Hard Seltzer Soft Launch party.
-          Upping the ante, we will invite the holders of the TipsyTigers to an exclusive meetup in New York City.
-Your TipsyTigers NFTs will be the entry ticket into this networking event.
+          Upping the ante, we will invite the holders of the TipsyTiger to an exclusive meetup in New York City.
+Your TipsyTiger NFTs will be the entry ticket into this networking event.
 Get to know accomplished entrepreneurs, crypto investors, influencers from our meetups and expand your network.
-Party to world-renowned DJs and be the first to taste the flavors of our TipsyTigers Hard Seltzers.
+Party to world-renowned DJs and be the first to taste the flavors of our TipsyTiger Hard Seltzers.
 Drinks on us, it’s time to send it.
         actions: []
         image: /images/Icon 75.png